Teenfully/Wren_FrontEnd/README.md

 npm install vite --save-dev
 npm run dev

+If you are working on this file and you already have the repo use:

+npm run dev

+to start the local development enviroment (to see what you are doing)

+The following the offical vite README:

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: